AlinTimofte/COAP-Server/README.md

 # _CoAP_

+## Disclaimer

+This project was developed with the guidance of a university professor, as part of a semester-long course.
+This repository is intended to showcase the final product of my work, rather than the development process itself.

+---

 CoAP (Constrained Application Protocol) este un protocol de comunicație ce rulează peste protocolul UDP/IP, fiind folosit în domenii cu resurse limitate